 That doesn’t mean that you can’t process more than your industry volume average.
 However, it does mean that you will need to be prepared to prove that you will legitimately be processing at a volume higher than industry average.

 Be honest when filling out your application for High Risk Businesses.
 It is within your best interest.
 If you are aware that your processing volume will be higher than your industry processing average, make sure it is noted by your SecureGlobalPay merchant account representative during the application process.

 Multiple Bad BBB or “Rip-off” Reports

 BBB is well known within the business industry as being very adept at handling disputes between customers and businesses.
 If you receive a complaint about your business, they will notify you and work with you to help resolve the complaint.

 If you have a number of complaints with the BBB or a number of complaints with any type of “rip-off” reporting business, then you are at higher risk of having your merchant account rejected.
 A high number of reports makes your business look fraudulent.

 What to Do?

 We recommend that you do whatever it takes to peacefully resolve the disputes through the reporting agency.
 A bank wants to see that you are actively working to make sure any and all customer complaints are being responsibly handled.
 Responding to these situations can show that you are a legitimate business, working to address your customer’s concerns.

 What Do I Need to Sign Up?

-Many merchant account providers need as much information as possible to get you the best pricing possible.
+Many merchant account providers need as much information as possible to get you the best merchant account for high-risk ecommerce pricing possible.
 Based on your history and income they can offer a variety of pricing options that will work best for your business.
 Some of the documentation you may be asked for: